-- children and young people find nudes and semi-nudes online and share them claiming to be from a peer; - children and young people digitally manipulate an image of a young person into an existing nude online; - images created or shared are used to abuse peers e.g. by selling images online or obtaining images to share more widely without consent to publicly shame.
+- children and young people find nudes and semi-nudes online and share them claiming to be from a peer; - children and young people digitally manipulate an image of a young person into an existing nude online or use artificial intelligence (AI) to generate a new nude or semi-nude image of a young person; - images created or shared are used to abuse or blackmail.
+Situations could include: - o children and young people selling nudes and semi nudes of others online; - children and young people coercing a peer into sharing a nude or seminude to blackmail them for money, further images, or force them into illegal activity; - children and young people hacking a peer's account to share images more widely without consent to publicly shame. - Children and young people create and share a nude or semi-nude with an adult who has presented themselves as someone under the age of 18 to groom, sexually abuse or blackmail them.

 For this reason, incidents can either be classified as 'aggravated' or 'experimental'.
-The DDCMS/UKIS guidance "Sharing nudes and semi-nudes: advice for education settings working with children and young people" sets out the classification of incidents, and how each should be handled.
+The DDCMS/UKIS guidance "Sharing nudes and semi-nudes: advice for education settings working with children and young people" (March 2024) sets out the classification of incidents, and how each should be handled.